brennanashley/lambdalost/_posts/2021-02-27-Portfolio-Project_NBA.md

 For determining if there is a relationship between attending a Power 6 Conference and having a successful NBA Career, we will use a Chi-Square Test of Interdependence.
 The hypotheses are as follows:

--Ho: There is no relationship between college attended and successful NBA career.
+-Ho: There is no relationship between attending a Power 6 conference and having a successful NBA career.

--Ha: There is a relationship between college attended and successful NBA career.
+-Ha: There is a relationship between attendeding a Power 6 conference and having a successful NBA career.

 ### Data Wrangling // Feature Engineering
 The dataset only showed the starting and ending year for each player.
 From here I subtracted the two to calculate the total years played for each player.
 From here, I found the average NBA career length to be 4.17 years.
 Then I created a new "Successful Career" to include players that played for at least double the amount of time as an average NBA career, so at least 9 years.
 Roughly 20% of the players received a “Yes” for “Successful Career”, so this seemed like a fitting measure.